 Marketing efforts for the event have been stepped up, said Select Board Chairman Kenneth Fowler, with a prominent banner across Main Street and two billboards on Route 7 north of town and in Great Barrington.

-"I'm hoping the biggest problem we have this year is too many people," said Fowler, the local
+"I'm hoping the biggest problem we have this year is too many people," said Fowler, the local liaison for the festival.

 Promoter Michael Gaetano, a veteran car show organizer and Anglophile, promised "a jolly good time," similar to the show he stages in Stowe, Vt., every September.
 That show originated 21 years ago.